WICG/webmonetization/docs/glossary.md

 # Receipt Verifier
 * * *
-A service operated by the monetized website or third party that verifies payment receipts issued by the Web Monetization receiver and submitted to the web page by the User agent during a session.
+A service operated by the monetized website or third party that verifies payment receipts issued by the Web Monetization receiver and emitted to the web page by the User agent during a session.